FZJ-JSC/JUBE/docs/glossar.rst

      * ``title`` is optional: column title
      * ``format`` can contain a C like format string: e.g. format=".2f"

+   parameter_space
+     The parameter space for a specific benchmark run is the bundle of all possible parameter combinations.
+     E.g. there are to different parameter: a = 1,2 and b= "p","q" then you will get four different parameter
+     combinations: a=1, b="p"; a=1, b="q"; a=2, b="p"; a=2, b="q".

+     The parameter space of a specific step will be one of these parameter combinations.
+To fulfill all combinations the step will be executed multible times (each time using a new combination).
+The specific combination of a step and an expanded parameter space is named :term:`workpackage`.

    include_tag
      Include *XML*-data from an external file.